Ken Bennett

-Kenneth Roy Bennett (born August 1, 1959) is an American businessman and politician who served as president of the Arizona Senate and served as the 19th Secretary of State of Arizona, from 2009 to 2015.
-He was a candidate for Governor of Arizona in the 2014 election and 2018 election.
-He is a member of the Republican Party.
+Kenneth Roy Bennett (born August 1, 1959) is an American politician.
+A member of the Republican Party, he was a member of the Arizona Senate from 2023 to 2025.
+He previously was a member of the state Senate from 1999 to 2007, and president of the state Senate from 2003 to 2007.
+He was Secretary of State of Arizona from 2009 to 2015.
+He unsuccessfully ran for governor of Arizona in the 2014 and 2018 elections.

 Early life

 Ken Bennett was born in Tucson, Arizona.
 His parents moved to Prescott shortly thereafter, where he was raised and later graduated from Prescott High School.
 Upon graduation, Bennett served a two-year mission in southern Japan, and remains an active member of the Church of Jesus Christ of Latter-day Saints.

 In 1981, he graduated from Yavapai College under the President's Scholarship.
 He then transferred to Arizona State University (ASU) in Tempe, graduating with Bachelor's in Accounting.

 Business career

 Bennett began work for Bennett Oil Company, a fuel distribution business in northern Arizona, in 1984.
 Initially working in finance, Bennett eventually inherited the position of chief executive officer, where he remained until 2006.

 In addition, he sits on the board of directors for Global Building Systems Inc., a sustainable building systems company, as well as Treasurer on the board of directors of Cancer Treatment Centers of America.